warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         -Yt nthreads
                 Set the number of POP3 sync threads.

+        -YT nsec
+                Sets the timeout for POP3 client connections.

         -Yl     Enable PSYNC logging.

     [FINGER]

         -F-     Disable the service.

+        -F6     Bind to IPV6 address (in case no -FI option is specified)

         -Fp port
                 Set FINGER server port (if you change this you must know